Skip advert

 Can a speed awareness course affect your car insurance?

 This is a slightly grey area.
-While any speeding convictions and points must legally be declared to your insurance company (or any potential insurer when getting quotes), the onus is on the insurer to ask whether you’ve taken a speed awareness course.
+While any speeding convictions and points must legally be declared to your insurance company (or any potential insurer when getting quotes), it’s down to the insurer to ask whether you’ve taken a speed awareness course.
 While this is information many online comparison sites don’t require you to provide, some insurance companies do ask this question when you take out cover.
 If they ask, you are legally obligated to inform them about it, or else risk invalidating your policy.

 It’s a sensible idea to go through your policy carefully to determine if this is an area your premium provider asked about when you took out your insurance.
 If it was, you should contact them and inform them you’ve taken the course.
 Do be aware that some companies will increase your insurance premium if they learn you’ve taken a speed awareness course.
 Despite the fact that you’ve not received any points on your driving licence, it's likely they’ll view you as more of an insurance risk than a driver who has not been caught speeding.